SSCP or CISSP: Which is Better?

 If you're in an early career security position and are looking for a way to establish credibility, then SSCP is a good starting point.

-But hold on, if the CISSP is your target, then you could go for the CISSP exam and become a CISSP Associate.
+However, if the CISSP is your target, then you could go for the CISSP exam and become a CISSP Associate.
 While it's not the same as a full-fledged CISSP, the associate-level badge is recognized in the U.S. government sector and may also be accepted by some companies.

 Government Sector Opportunities